rishabprasad005/role-courses/D0280/Notes.md

 - Secret resources allow you to separate sensitive information from application pods.
 You expose secrets to an application pod either as environment variables or as ordinary files.

 - OpenShift uses security context constraints (SCCs) to define allowed pod interactions with system resources.
 By default, pods operate under the restricted context which limits access to node resources.

+# **Chapter 5:** Configuring OpenShift Networking for Applications

+## **5.1.** Troubleshooting OpenShift Software-defined Networking

+- OpenShift implements a software-defined network (SDN) to manage the network infrastructure of the cluster and user applications.
+Software-defined networking is a networking model that allows you to manage network services through the abstraction of several networking layers.
+It decouples the software that handles the traffic, called the control plane, and the underlying mechanisms that route the traffic, called the data plane.
+Among the many features of SDN, open standards enable vendors to propose their solutions, centralized management, dynamic routing, and tenant isolation.

+- To learn more about **control plane** and **data plane**, click [here](https://www.geeksforgeeks.org/difference-between-control-plane-and-data-plane/)

+- In OpenShift Container Platform, the SDN satisfies the following five requirements:-
+  - Managing the network traffic and network resources programmatically, so that the organization teams can decide how to expose their applications.

+  - Managing communication between containers that run in the same project.

+  -  Managing communication between pods, whether they belong to a same project or run in separate projects.

+  -  Managing network communication from a pod to a service.

+  -  Managing network communication from an external network to a service, or from containers to external networks.

+> ###########################################
+> ###########################################

+# **Chapter 7:** Describing Cluster Updates

+## **7.1.** Introducing Cluster Updates

+- Red Hat OpenShift Container Platform 4 adds many new features by using Red Hat Enterprise Linux CoreOS.
+Red Hat released a new software distribution system that provides the best upgrade path to update your cluster and the underlying operating system.
+This new distribution system is one of the significant **benefits of OpenShift 4 architectural changes, enabling clusters to upgrade Over-the-Air (OTA).**

+- This software distribution system for OTA manages the controller manifests, cluster roles, and any other resources necessary to update a cluster to a particular version.
+This feature ensures that a cluster runs the latest available version seamlessly.
+OTA also enables a cluster to use new features as they become available, including the latest bug fixes and security patches.
+OTA substantially decreases downtime due to upgrades.
+Red Hat hosts and manages this service at https://cloud.redhat.com and hosts cluster images at https://quay.io.

+- OTA enables faster updates by allowing the skipping of intermediary versions.
+For example, you can update from 4.5.1 to 4.5.3, thus bypassing 4.5.2.

+- You use a single interface (https://cloud.redhat.com) to manage the life cycle of all your OpenShift clusters The service defines upgrade paths that correspond to cluster eligibility for certain updates.

+- Update paths belong to upgrade channels.
+A channel can be visualized as a representation of the upgrade path.
+The channel controls the frequency and stability of updates.
+The OTA policy engine represents channels as a series of pointers to particular versions within the upgrade path.

+- A channel name consists of three parts: the tier (release candidate, fast, and stable), the major version (4), and the minor version (.2).
+Example channel names include: stable-4.5, fast-4.5, and candidate-4.5.
+Each channel delivers patches for a given cluster version.

+- **Candidate Channel:** The candidate channel delivers updates for testing the feature acceptance for the next version of OpenShift Container Platform.
+The features are subject to further checks and are promoted to the fast or stable channels when they meet the quality standards.

+  You use this channel to have access to the latest features of the product as they get released.
+This channel is suited for development and pre-production environments.

+- **Fast Channel:** The fast channel delivers updates as soon as they are available.
+This channel is best suited for QA environments.
+This channel is supported by Red Hat and can be applied to production environments.

+- **Stable Channel:**  The stable channel contains delayed updates, which means that it delivers only minor updates for a given cluster version.
+This channel is suited for production environments, as the releases in that channel are tested by Red Hat SREs and support services.

+  Red Hat support and site reliability engineering (SRE) teams monitor operational clusters with new fast updates.
+If operational clusters pass additional testing and validation, updates in the fast channel are enabled in the stable channel.
+If Red Hat observes operational issues from a fast channel update, then that update is skipped in the stable channel.

+- **NOTES:**  The stable and fast channels are classified as General Availability (GA), whereas the candidate channel (release candidate channel) is not supported by Red Hat.

+  To ensure the stability of the cluster and the proper level of support, you should only switch from a stable channel to a fast channel, and vice versa.
+Although it is possible to switch from a stable channel or fast channel to a candidate channel, it is not recommended.
+The candidate channel is best suited for testing feature acceptance and assisting in qualifying the next version of OpenShift Container Platform.

+- **EXAMPLE:** The following describes how these upgrade paths would apply to Red Hat OpenShift Container Platform version 4.5:-

+  - When using the stable-4.5 channel, you can upgrade your cluster from 4.5.0 to 4.5.1 or 4.5.2.
+If an issue is discovered in the 4.5.3 release, then you cannot upgrade to that version.
+When a patch becomes available in the 4.5.4 release, you can update your cluster to that version.
+T

+  - The fast-4.5 channel can deliver 4.5.1 and 4.5.2 updates but not 4.6.1.
+Administrators must specifically choose a different minor version channel, such as fast-4.6, in order to upgrade to a new release in a new minor version.

+  - The candidate-4.5 channel allows you to install the latest features of OpenShift.
+With this channel, you can upgrade to all z-stream releases, such as 4.5.1, 4.5.2, 4.5.3, and so on.
+You use this channel to have access to the latest features of the product as they get released.

+- **Changing the Update Channel:** You can change the update channel to stable-4.5, fast-4.5, or candidate-4.5 using the web console or the OpenShift CLI client.

+- **Describing OTA:** OTA follows a client-server approach.
+Red Hat hosts the cluster images and the update infrastructure.
+One feature of OTA is the generation of all possible update paths for your cluster.
+OTA gathers information about the cluster and your entitlement to determine the available upgrade paths.
+The web console sends a notification when a new update is available.

+- Red Hat hosts both the cluster images and a "watcher", which automatically detects new images that are pushed to Quay.
+The Cluster Version Operator (CVO) receives its update status from that watcher.
+The CVO starts by updating the cluster components via their operators, and then updates any extra components that the Operator Lifecycle Manager (OLM) manages.

+- Telemetry allows Red Hat to determine the update path(upgrade channels).
+The cluster uses Prometheus-based telemetry to report on the state of each cluster operator.
+The data is anonymized and sent back to Red Hat servers that advise cluster administrators about potential new releases.

+- You can update the cluster via the web console, or from the command-line.
+Updating via the web console is easier than using the command-line.
+The **Administration → Cluster** Settings page displays an Update Status of Update available when a new update is available.
+From this page, click **Update now** to begin the process.

+- **Points To Remember**
+  - Be sure to update all operators installed through the Operator Lifecycle Manager (OLM) to the latest version before updating the OpenShift cluster.

+  - The CVO starts by updating the cluster components via their operators, and then updates any extra components that the Operator Lifecycle Manager (OLM) manages.

+  - The CVO orchestrates updating the cluster and The OLM orchestrates updates to any operators running in the cluster.

+  - Red Hat does not support reverting your cluster to a previous version, or rollback.
+Red Hat only supports upgrading to a newer version

+  - If an upgrade fails, the operator stops and reports the status of the failing component.
+Rolling your cluster back to a previous version is not supported.
+If your upgrade fails, contact Red Hat support.

+## **7.3.** Summary

+- One of the major benefits of OpenShift 4 architectural changes is that you can update your clusters Over-the-Air (OTA).

+- Red Hat provides a new software distribution system that ensures the best path for updating your cluster and the underlying operating system.

+- There are three distribution channels:-
+  - The stable channel delivers delayed updates.
+  - The fast channel delivers updates are soon as they are available.
+  - The candidate channel delivers updates for testing feature acceptance in the next version of OpenShift Container Platform.

+- Red Hat does not support reverting your cluster to a previous version.
+Red Hat only supports upgrading to a newer version.